Joe Brown Society

 In 1969, while working on his Master’s Degree in the Gerontology Program at University of Rhode Island, Joseph Brown founded the RI Meals on Wheels Program.
 Working originally out of Grace Church in Providence with his wife Fern and 17 volunteers, he led RI Meals on Wheels to become one of the largest such programs in the country, and the only state-wide program.
 He served as Executive Director for 22 years, and on the Board of Directors for 45 years.
 Elected as a Lifetime Member in 2011, he continued to attend every meeting he could.
 At the time of his death in 2014, 17,493,528 million meals had been served in RI.

-If you have named Meals on Wheels of Rhode Island in your will, trust, or IRA beneficiary, please let us know so that we can ensure your gift is used according to your wishes.
+If you have named Meals on Wheels of Rhode Island in your will, trust, or as an IRA beneficiary, please let us know so that we can ensure your gift is used according to your wishes.
 Notifying us of your plans will enable us to plan for the use of your future gift.
 However, if you prefer to remain anonymous, we will keep your name and gift in strict confidence.
-Please contact Meghan Grady at (401) 351-6700 or email@example.com for more information.
+Please contact Meghan Grady at (401) 351-6700 or [email protected] for more information.

 Please click below for language to bring to your estate planner!